 has retained its title as Editors' Choice Award winner for women's road running shoes.
 The Ghost came out on top once again because of its well-balanced performance in responsiveness, comfort, and support.
 While the new version of the Ghost didn't score a perfect 10 in any single category (just like its predecessors), it did earn high numbers across the board, making it an excellent all-around choice for the daily runner.
 The neutral support of the Ghost 10

 , in addition to the highly adaptive and wonderfully cushioned sole, make it the most versatile combination of any shoe found in this review.
 We especially liked the new plush heel of the Ghost 10

 , added for 2017 to aid in the heel-to-toe transition of each step.
 Overall, our testers found this shoe's well-rounded awesomeness ideal for a daily trainer, all at a great price of $120.

 The Asics Gel Cumulus 18 - Women's

-won our Best Buy Award for many of the same reasons that the Brooks Ghost 9 was our Editors' Choice Award winner.
-The Cumulus accommodates a wide range of runners with the postings in the outsole that provide a dash of stability.
+won our Best Buy Award for many of the same reasons that the Brooks Ghost 10 was our Editors' Choice Award winner.
+The Cumulus accommodates a wide range of runners with the postings in the outsole that provides a dash of stability.
 We appreciate the mega even and comfortable ride delivered through the extensive guidance features.
 While prices for the Ghost and Cumulus are close, the durability of the outsole, gel cushioning, and upper in the Asics model make it a great buy.